moirahartigan/the-scarecrows-wedding-portfolio-3/README.md

 ## Future Features
-+ I would like to add sound animation to the game to allow for sound effects to play on click correct flip of card and on completion of game.
++ I would like to add sound animation to the game to allow for sound effects to play when the user wins or looses the game and for background music during the game.
 + I would like to add a mute button to allow the user to control the sound effects.
-+ I would like to add a high score leader board to the game to allow the user to add their name and record the moves and time.

 ***
 ***